Skip to Content

 • Cloud Sync (off-site replication to object storage)

-• DR Orchestrator (web UI workflow for Azure-to-Azure failover)
+• DR Orchestrator (web UI workflow for Azure-to-Azure failover and failback)

 Architecture Overview